dalzinho/battleships/readme.md

 ## Outstanding issues

 * entering character during fire sequence throws inputmismatchexception
+* lots of repetition of code around main game loop; this should be refactored
 * would prefer players to have manual ship entry (and all the exception handling this brings :D )